rraeyyi/News-popularity-automation/README.md

 # Project3

 # Purpose of project
-Our goal is to read in and analyze an online [news popularity data set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) to create predictive models and automating Markdown reports.
+Our goal is to read in and analyze an online [news popularity data set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) to create predictive models for the number of shares and automating Markdown reports based on each channel of interests.

 # Automation for reports
 ```{r}